 - Deal Memos

 - Call Sheets for each shooting day worked.
 For television programs, please provide application entries by season.

 - Production Reports for each shooting day worked.

 - Crew Lists

 - Please make sure documents are organized, are clearly legible, and are not cut off.

 - Documentation of work within the last six months before your QL application submission.
 In other words, you need at least one recent day of work.
 This is required of all applicants.

-Please email for any other information and include your full name and a phone number where we can reach you.
+Please email with any other questions and include your full name and a phone number where we can reach you.
 We are happy to help you through this process.